Our Two year Tulip Management Development Program

 We offer a competitive starting salary with life assurance.
 Further salary reviews will take place throughout the programme.
 In addition we provide an excellent My Tulip Rewards discount scheme, offering cash back opportunities as well as discounted rates with lots of restaurants, cinemas, gyms and retailers.
 We also offer an Award winning equipped for life scheme, offering mini health MOT’s, a best doctors service, health and well-being support.

-All our sites are located throughout the UK from Cornwall to the West Midlands and have the scope to run both schemes however, the two year placement can also incorporate working at numerous sites, and therefore flexibility is key.
+All our sites are located throughout the UK and have the scope to run both a rotational scheme and a static role, however the two year placement can also incorporate working at numerous sites, and therefore flexibility is key.

 Getting You Started

-You will then begin an engaging and full week spent on what we call our Farm to Fork experience.
+You will begin your time with us by spending a full and engaging week on what we call our Farm to Fork experience.
 Here you will learn about our full supply chain from pig production right through to a product ending up on the shelf at a retailers and get to meet and learn from experienced Managers already working in our business.

 The week is designed to build your knowledge in a number of areas as well as understand our Business Unit structure